chenxiaolong/avbroot/README.md

     init: [libfs_avb]Returning avb_handle with status: Success
     ```

-9. **[Initial setup only]** Lock the bootloader.
-This will trigger a data wipe again. **Do not uncheck `OEM unlocking`!**
+7. Reboot back into fastboot and lock the bootloader.
+This will trigger a data wipe again.

+    Remember: **Do not uncheck `OEM unlocking`!**

     **WARNING**: If you are flashing CalyxOS, the setup wizard will [automatically turn off the `OEM unlocking` switch](https://github.com/CalyxOS/platform_packages_apps_SetupWizard/blob/7d2df25cedcbff83ddb608e628f9d97b38259c26/src/org/lineageos/setupwizard/SetupWizardApp.java#L135-L140).
 Make sure to manually reenable it again from Android's developer settings.
 Consider using [avbroot's `oemunlockonboot` Magisk module](#oemunlockonboot-enable-oem-unlocking-on-every-boot) to automatically ensure OEM unlocking is enabled on every boot.

+8. That's it!
+To install future OS, Magisk, or KernelSU updates, see the [next section](#updates).

+    For extra safety, consider flashing [avbroot's Magisk/KernelSU modules](#avbroot-modules).

 ## Updates

-To update Android or Magisk:
+Updates to Android, Magisk, and KernelSU are all done the same way by patching (or repatching) the OTA.

+1. If Magisk or KernelSU is being updated, first install their new `.apk`.
+If you happen to open the app, make sure it **does not** flash the boot image.
+Cancel the boot image update prompts if needed.

-1. Follow step 4 in [the previous section](#usage) to patch the new OTA (or an existing OTA with a newer Magisk APK).
+2. Follow the step in the [usage section](#usage) to patch the new OTA.

-2. Reboot to recovery mode.
-If stuck at a `No command` screen, press the volume up button once while holding down the power button.
+3. Reboot to recovery mode.
+If the screen is stuck at a `No command` message, press the volume up button once while holding down the power button.

-3. Sideload the patched OTA.
+4. Sideload the patched OTA with `adb sideload`.

-4. Reboot.
+5. That's it!

 ## Reverting to stock firmware

 To stop using avbroot and revert to the stock firmware:

-1. Unlock the bootloader.
+1. Reboot into fastboot mode and unlock the bootloader.
 This will trigger a data wipe.

 2. Erase the custom AVB public key.